 It’s All About The Feelings: Effects Of The Trainwreck Strain

 Why worry about the trainwreck strain effects or side effects of any strain, for that matter, when you can enjoy the effects of the same?
 Sounds a little confusing?

 Well, you can’t blame me.
 I think I might still be reeling from the effects of the trainwreck strain, although it has been a little more than 24 hours since my first dose of the trainwreck strain!
 (I am just kidding…or maybe who knows…I don’t really kiss and tell!)

 Tastes Great (Not):

-While there are several trainwreck users who love the euphoric high that trainwreck is known for, many complain about its taste.
+While there are several Trainwreck users who love the euphoric high that Trainwreck is known for, many complain about its taste.
 The strain has a deeply earthy, musky, and piney smell.
-The taste reflects the smell and which is probably why many users don’t approve of the same, describing it as ‘rancid’ and ‘putrid.’
+The taste reflects the smell, which is probably why many users don’t approve of the same, describing it as ‘rancid’ and ‘putrid.’

 I would call using these adjectives a little exaggerating, but that doesn’t mean the trainwreck strain is a strain that tastes well.
 But when you think about the high it provides, you can easily make your peace with the bad taste.
 I know I did!

 High Like Never Before:

 The different varieties of the strain, such as the purple trainwreck strain or even the blueberry trainwreck strain, are well-known for the euphoric high the strain provides.
 However, thanks to the THC content in the strain (about 20% to 25%), the trainwreck strain provides a very potent high.

 Additionally, the Sativa content of the strain is pretty high, and it is probably one of the biggest reasons why people keep coming back!
 In fact, the Sativa will make you feel uplifted, energetic, euphoric, relaxed, and happy at the same time.
 However, the Afghani roots might just make things too much to handle for some people.